Bundesliga: RB Leipzig close on Champions League place after early blitz at Hoffenheim | DW | 12.06.2020

 Julian Nagelsmann has been tasked with achieving this as a minimum and, with star man Timo Werner seemingly on his way to Chelsea very soon, these final few games of the season are crucial for the Red Bull outfit.

-It’s difficult not to think of this fixture as the ‘Nagelsmann derby’ given the lasting legacy of Nagelsmann in this corner of Baden-Württemberg, but in truth Hoffenheim are no longer equipped to stand toe-to-toe with Leipzig as they did when Nagelsmann was here.
+It’s difficult not to think of this fixture as the ‘Nagelsmann derby’ given his legacy in this corner of Baden-Württemberg, but in truth Hoffenheim are no longer equipped to stand toe-to-toe with Leipzig as they did when Nagelsmann was here.

 The dynamic, incisive style of football seen at Hoffenheim in previous seasons is now practised in East Germany, where Nagelsmann’s influence has had a huge impact – and this was seen early on as Leipzig pretty much won this game inside the opening 11 minutes.